JashanB/Game-of-life/README.md

 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ## Gameplay

+Select a minimum of 5 tiles and click Start.

 ![](life1.gif)
 Change number of tiles and set the interval.